nomemory/mockneat-site/tutorial.md

 A more concise way of achieving the same results is to use directly the [`csvs()`](../docs#csvs) generator.

-This is probably the safest and preferred way of generating valid CSVs because each column has it's content escaped by default, and there's no need to explicitly call `escapeCsv()`:
+This is probably the safest and preferred way of generating valid CSVs because each column has its content escaped by default, and there's no need to call `escapeCsv()` explicitly:

 ```java
 String csv = csvs()